ifellows/salt/salt_website/src/content/docs/getting-started/docker-deployment.md

 ---
 title: Docker Deployment
-description: Building and running the SALT server with Docker — all options, upgrades, backups, and reverse proxy details.
+description: Building and running the SALT server with Docker, all options, upgrades, backups, and reverse proxy details.
 ---

 The SALT management server is distributed as a Docker image.
 The image bundles Node.js, R + tidyverse, Quarto, and all R packages needed for the reports executor.